jcaillon/valet/docs/content/docs/025.command-properties/_index.md

 - `--thing` → `local thing`
 - `-l, --log-level, --log <level>` → `local logLevel`

+Short names can be grouped together when calling the command.
+E.g. `-fsL` is equivalent to `-f -s -L` or equivalent to the long name options `--force --silent --follow`.

 | Mandatory? | Default value? |
 |----------|---------------|
 | yes ✔️ | N/A |